 In this case, the presence of other prey will increase because there are fewer predators.
 Ultimately, the result would be overpopulation, overgrazing, and higher competition for food.

-Caribou are grazers, and lichen makes the greater part of their diet.
+Caribou are grazers, and lichen makes up the more significant part of their diet.
 However, they also feed on grasses, birch, and foliage in willow trees.
-The absence of caribou would cause some specific plant species to take over larger sections of the forest.
+The absence of caribou would cause some specific plant species to take over more prominent sections of the forest.

-Lichens are their main source of food, and without caribou, there would be too many lichens in their habitat.
+Lichens are their primary food source; without caribou, there would be too many lichens in their habitat.
 Without the caribou, there would be no balance in the ecosystem.

-Kangaroo rats are considered a keystone species because of the role they play in keeping the ecosystem healthy.
+Kangaroo rats are considered a keystone species because they play a role in keeping the ecosystem healthy.
 These small animals are prey to a variety of predators, including burrowing owls, coyotes, snakes, and squirrels.
 Many of these predators would be adversely affected if kangaroo rats disappeared.

 Additionally, kangaroo rats make underground burrows.
-These burrows become a shelter for other animals such as squirrels and lizards.
+These burrows shelter other animals, such as squirrels and lizards.

-Their burrowing also works to aerate the soil and provides channels for water entering the soil and mixing organic matter.
-This makes the soil suitable for the growth of healthy and strong vegetation.
+Their burrowing also works to aerate the soil and provides channels for water to enter the ground and mix organic matter.
+This makes the land suitable for the growth of healthy and robust vegetation.

 When kangaroo rats eat nuts and seeds, they disperse them to different locations through their droppings.
-This activity encourages the growth of different plant species in the entire habitat.
+This activity encourages the growth of other plant species in the entire habitat.